waywardphilosopher/parami/src/data/blog/SelfAndWorld/2025-11-12-self-and-world-19.md

 *   In the final paragraph, tell the story of **you**: who you are,,your experience and interests, and why you are the person to write this piece.

-Let's look an example, from a recent successful pitch of my own:
+Let's look at an example, from a recent successful pitch of my own:

 > **_Pitch: The Rise of Tâi-gí_**